mmistakes/so-simple-theme/en/index.md

 ---
 layout: en-page
-title: OpenStreetMap - The editable map of the world!
+title: OpenStreetMap - The free editable map of the whole world!
-excerpt: "OpenStreetMap - The editable map of the world!"
+excerpt: "OpenStreetMap - The free editable map of the whole world!"
 search_omit: true
 ---
 OpenStreetMap (OSM) is a collaborative project to create a free editable map of the entire world.
 Our community in Belgium is part of the more than 2 million registered users worldwide.